-In 2010 I took the 3-day train from Chengdu (China) to Lhasa in Tibet.
+In 2010 I took the 3-day train from Chengdu (China) to Lhasa in Tibet, the roof of the world.
 From Lhasa I did a short tour (at that time you were not allowed to travel in Tibet without a guide) around Tibet with the Everest Base Camp as one of our stops.
 The Everest Base Camp was reached by a long winding road through beautiful scenery: green fields, clear turquoise lakes and majestic mountains.

 This post is part of the series called ‘Sleep less, dream more’ in which we share uncommon sleeping places and circumstances travelers encountered during their trip.